ebellocchia/py_crypto_hd_wallet/README.md

 ### Generating wallet keys and addresses

 After a wallet is created, you can generate keys and addresses by simply calling the *Generate* method.\
-For generating a wallet, you can specify a substrate derivation path (if not specified, the default apth will be emtpy).\
+For generating a wallet, you can specify a substrate derivation path (if not specified, the default path will be emtpy).\

 **Example**